gigasquid/jruby_semantic_web_examples/README.md

 * example_10.rb: Tutorial 10 - Demonstrate a container
 * example_11.rb: Tutorial 11 - More on literals

-## Also examples of querying DBPedia with
+## Also examples of querying DBPedia
 * query_dbpedia_example.rb : German Musicians with a birth place of Berlin
 * query_dbpedia_geo_example.rb:  Places nearby the White House